lgfrbcsgo/wot-battle-results-server/README.md

 ## Protocol
 The sever uses a message protocol which is based on JSON.
-Every command and message is a JSON object which contains at least a `messageType` property.
+Every command and message is a JSON object which contains a `messageType` and `payload` property.

 ### Commands
 -   Subscribes this client to the feed of battle results.
     ```json
     {
-      "messageType": "SUBSCRIBE"
+      "messageType": "SUBSCRIBE",
+      "payload": null
     }
     ```